RaumTheFool/SUNNFOLK-NOMIC/RULESET 1.md

 ### 6. PLAYS AND HANDS

-When a Player states their intent in #play to perform one of the Plays listed below, which they have performed 0 times this Phase, the Play's effects are executed.
+When a Player states their intent in #play to perform one of the Plays listed below during a Phase, which they have performed 0 times this Phase, the Play's effects are executed.
 Should not all of its effects be executed, none are.
 If a Play's effect contradicts the effect of a Card it interacts with, the Card takes precedence.
-A Player's Hand is a list of Cards below their name in #hands.
+A Player's Hand is a list of Cards below their name in #players.

 - **Draw Card**:
 Lose 5 Points.